t3n0/notes/README.md

 [me]: https://github.com/t3n0

-# Tentacolo: my notes, scripts and memos
+# My notes, scripts and memos

 This repo is a collection of notes, links, scripts, lectures and ideas spanning a number of different topics.\
 The purpose is to collect in a single place all these useful information without googling them from scratch.\